 Contains a collection of resources for the use of education students.
 In addition to technology resources, sample textbooks, teacher manuals, resource books, and manipulatives are available for student use.
 Materials for creating bulletin boards are also available along with work areas for the preparation and rehearsal of lessons.
-It is located in the front section of Breen Hall.
+It is located in Room #204.